 Check back often for updates.
-For full details of any scholarship see Dennis.
+For further details of any scholarship contact Melissa.

 The AAUW offers scholarships of $5,000 to $18,000 to female med students in M3 or M4 from minority groups including Black/African Americans, Mexican/Hispanic Americans, Native Americans, Native Alaskan Amercans and Asian/Pacific Islander Americans.